hanabi/hanabi.github.io/Beginners.md

 ### Save Clues

-* *Save Clues* MUST be given to cards on chop.
+* *Save Clues* must be given to cards on chop.
 You can't give a *Save Clue* otherwise!
-* The team MUST give save the following cards:
+* The team must give save the following cards:
   * All 5's
   * All 2's
   * Critical cards (meaning that the other copy is discarded)
-* Sometimes, a chop focus clue could be either a *Save Clue* OR a *Play Clue*.
-In this case, players have to treat it like a potential *Save Clue*, and hang on to it for the time being.
-(The *Save Clue* interpretation always takes priority.)
+* Sometimes, a chop focus clue could be either a *Save Clue* or a *Play Clue*.
+When this happens, the *Save Clue* interpretation always takes priority - the receiving player would have to treat it like a potential *Save Clue*, and hang on to the card for the time being.
 * The three kinds of *Save Clues* are listed below.

 #### 5 Saves